machmode/bff-replicator/README.md

 Note that this was largely derived from the paper, so there may be differences with the original implementation (which includes a CUDA option).

-This project provides a (optionally) RAYON-based parallel thread implementation of a self-modifying soup of BF programs.
-These demonstrate emergence of self-replicators.
+This project provides a (optional) RAYON-based parallel threaded implementation of a self-modifying soup of BF programs.
+This code demonstrate emergence of self-replicators.

 The paper reports that phase transitions occur ~40% of the time in test runs, however I have not yet run enough experiments to verify this metric.
 In practice phase transitions